AS-2K20/YM-DataStore-Deletion/README.md

 I am not sure whether ```app.dataStore.delete()``` is an Asynchronous or a Synchronous cloud function.

-Just to be on a safer side, I am assuming that it is an asynchronous cloud function and thus I am using ```node js await``` keyword for it.
+Just to be on a safer side, I am assuming that it is an asynchronous cloud function and thus I am using ```await``` keyword for it.